-On April 26, 2017, the tentative agreement reached on March 20, 2017 with the International Brotherhood of Electrical Workers ("IBEW"), governing approximately 700 signals and communications workers, was ratified by its members.
+On April 26, 2017, the tentative agreement reached on March 20, 2017 with the International Brotherhood of Electrical Workers, governing approximately 700 signals and communications workers, was ratified by its members.
 The new collective agreement will expire on December 31, 2021.

 On August 4, 2017, the tentative agreement reached on May 29, 2017 with the TCRC, governing approximately 3,000 train conductors and yard coordinators, was ratified by its members.
-The new collective agreement will expire on July 22, 2019.
+This collective agreement expired on July 22, 2019.

 On September 1, 2017, the Company served notice to commence bargaining for the renewal of the collective agreements with the TCRC governing approximately 1,700 locomotive engineers, which expired on December 31, 2017.
 On January 12, 2018, the TCRC requested conciliation assistance from the Minister of Labour.
 On January 26, 2018, three conciliation officers were appointed by the Minister of Labour to assist the parties with their negotiations.
+On May 23, 2018 the collective agreement was ratified by its members and will expire on December 31, 2022.

-The collective agreement with the Canadian National Railway Police Association ("CNRPA") governing approximately 70 police agents was renewed for a six-year term, expiring on December 31, 2023, and was ratified by its members on January 21, 2018.
+The collective agreement with the Canadian National Railway Police Association governing approximately 70 police agents was renewed for a six-year term, expiring on December 31, 2023, and was ratified by its members on January 21, 2018.